 +30 28310 21912

-Michael Tatarakis is a Professor at the Department of Electronic Engineering of the School of Applied Sciences of the Technological Educational Institute of Crete (T.E.I. of Crete) with specialization in high power laser matter interactions and applications as well as in high current magnetically confined pulsed power plasma studies.
+Michael Tatarakis is a Professor at the Department of Electronic Engineering of the School of Engineering at the Hellenic Mediterranean University with specialization in high power laser matter interactions and applications as well as in high current magnetically confined pulsed power plasma studies.
 He is the Director of the Institute of Plasma Physics & Lasers (IPPL,) , a statutory research institute of the Hellenic Mediterranean University research centre.
 IPPL is one of the access points of the National Research Infrastructure “ELI - LASERLAB Europe Synergy, HiPER & IPERION-CH.gr” (HELLAS-CH) and the leader of the “Fundamental Science Programme” of the ESFRI research infrastructure HiPER.

 Michael Tatarakis received his PhD in 1997 from the Physics Department of Imperial College London and since then he has occupied several research positions at Imperial College London, at the Technical University of Crete at the TEI of Crete and at the HMU.
 He also holds an honorary visiting academic position at the Department of Physics of Imperial College London.
 Since December 2010 he is the national representative of Greece in ESFRI/Energy Strategic Working Group.